Adeola23/Master-thesis/README.md

 ## Functionalities

--- Gossip Engine: Facilitates efficient distribution of messages within a network.
+-- Gossip protocol: Each node maintains a list of other nodes it's aware of and share such list with connected peers.

 -- Messaging: Send and receive messages between nodes in the network.